Cargill/splinter-docs/docs/0.5/examples/gameroom/walkthrough/index.md

 Bob an invitation to the new gameroom.

 A gameroom is enabled by a Splinter _circuit_ that connects two or more systems, or _nodes_.
-A _node registry_ stores a list of nodes that can participate in a circuit; the Splinter daemon, `splinterd`, can provide this list of nodes upon request.
-(The Gameroom example creates a node registry that includes the Acme and Bubba Bakery nodes.)
+A _registry_ stores a list of nodes that can participate in a circuit; the Splinter daemon, `splinterd`, can provide this list of nodes upon request.
+(The Gameroom example creates a registry that includes the Acme and Bubba Bakery nodes.)
 Splinter uses the term _members_ for the nodes that can be connected (or are connected) on a circuit.

 A gameroom invitation is also called a circuit proposal.
 Each gameroom proposal requires a vote (an _approval_) from each member, which is handled by two-phase